Inguinal hernia - discharge

 Hernioraphy - discharge; Hernioplasty - discharge

-You had surgery to repair an inguinal hernia caused by a weakness in the abdominal wall in your groin area.
-You probably had general or spinal anesthesia (asleep and pain-free) or spinal or epidural (numb from the waist down) anesthesia.
+You or your child had surgery to repair an inguinal hernia caused by a weakness in the abdominal wall in your groin area.
+You or your child probably had general (asleep and pain-free) or spinal or epidural (numb from the waist down) anesthesia.
 If the hernia was small, it was likely repaired under local anesthesia (awake but pain-free).

-Your nurse will give you pain medicine and help you begin to move around.
+The nurse will give you or your child pain medicine and help you or your child begin to move around.
 Rest and gentle movement are important for recovery.

-You may go home the same day as your surgery.
-Or you may spend 1 to 2 days in the hospital.
-It will depend on the procedure you had.
+You or your child may go home the same day as surgery.
+Or the hospital stay may be 1 to 2 days.
+It will depend on the procedure that was done.

 What to Expect at Home

-- You may have some pain, soreness, and stiffness at first, especially when you move.
+- You or your child may have pain, soreness, and stiffness at first, especially when moving about.
 This is normal.

-- You will also feel tired after surgery.
+- You or your child will also feel tired after surgery.
 This can last for a few weeks.

-- You will most likely return to your normal activities in just a few weeks.
+- You or your child will most likely return to normal activities in just a few weeks.